 Raw swordfish steaks should be firm to the touch.

 They should also have a tight swirled flesh to them.

 Make sure there’s No fishy smell to it.
 It should smell like the sea.

 No dull or discolored skin.

-And the meat color can vary from white, ivory to a pinkish color.
+And the meat color can vary from white, and ivory to a pinkish color.